Climate Hope for Future Generations

 We also cooperate with other actors in the Swedish and global civil society.
 We want decision-makers in the world to take greater responsibility for the climate by, for example, implementing the Sendai framework for disaster risk reduction and the Paris Agreement on climate adaptation and reduced greenhouse gas emissions.

-Read more about how we work with Humanitarian Interventions
+Read more about our work

 A woman in hijab and sun glasses with her arm around a nun in white doc.A woman in hijab and sun glasses with her arm around a nun in white doc.